Zulhakar/OnlyBlendsMixer/README.md

 - plug note sequence output into group output -> no
 - group node gets 2x sockets
 - copied sample to sound not working
+- deleted mesh if Sample To Mesh node is deleted
+- limit oscillator or limit in Sample To Sound node etc or check for duration / length
 # 0.2
 - [ ] Note Node
   - [ ] selectable octave